Excerpt from Are You Anybody? An Actor’s Life, by Bradford Dillman

 The hairs on the back of my neck stand up just thinking about this scene.

-Watching Robert Mitchum do anything is a master class in how to … well, act.
-He doesn’t appear, ever, to be doing anything.
-He made a big point of never seeming to work.
-He strolls through movies, smoking, looking ahead with the heavy-lidded eyes, easy, natural, and is either ominous or sexy, depending on the material.
+Mitchum made a big point of never seeming to work.
+He strolls through movies, smoking, looking around with heavy-lidded eyes, easy, natural, and can be ominous or sexy, sometimes at the same time.
 He was the ultimate Alpha Male.
 He could be terrifying (as in Night of the Hunter), or sexy and romantic.
 He could be a resourceful hero.
 He could be a sad-sack low-life.
-He could conduct his own “instrument”, like a Maestro, bringing this or that quality forward, but my analogy makes it seem deliberate or studied.
-Nothing he does is ever studied.
+He could conduct his own “instrument”, like a Maestro, bringing this or that quality forward, but my analogy makes his work sound deliberate or studied.
+Nothing he did was ever studied.
 He was a valid leading man for decades.
-It cannot be explained.
-All one can say is that Mitchum needed to be at the center.
-He’s too strong, too good, for anything else.
+This cannot be explained.
+Some things just are.